dharani18p/EX_5_SIMPLE-CALCULATOR_GIT/README.md

  ```
 /*
 Program to create simple calculator using Android Studio.
-Developed by: DEEPESH P
+Developed by:DHARANI P
-RegisterNumber: 212222220009
+RegisterNumber: 212222220011
 */
 ```